 are there any health requirements to work at Dayton Children’s?

 All prospective employees will need to complete a physical exam with employee health before beginning to work at Dayton Children’s.
-You will need to provide your immunization records and undergo drug and nicotine testing.
+You will need to provide your immunization records and undergo drug testing.
 To best protect the children we care for, Dayton Children’s is a nicotine free organization and the annual Influenza immunization is mandatory for those working at Dayton Children's.
 All employees and volunteers must be vaccinated unless there is a documented and legitimate reason not to do so.
 During the influenza vaccination season, this is done as part of the pre-placement physical before beginning work and then on an annual basis throughout employment with Dayton Children's Hospital.